lewtonstein/SweeplineVT/README.md

 * Make centroidal Voronoi Tessellation (CVT)
 * Make Delaunay triangulation
 * Take accurate positions of points with no need of pixelation / binning.
-* Confine Voronoi diagram to specified rectangular region
+* Confine Voronoi diagram to a rectangular region
 ## Examples
 ### Make Voronoi Tessellation for a list of points
 * The content of "example.dat"